gipi/blog/_drafts/letsencrypt.md

 (stands for *Automatic Certificate Management Environment*);

-First of all, install the client (in the future will exist a maintained package)
+First of all, install the client (in the future will exist a maintained package) in the server (all the operations must be done as root)

     # git clone https://github.com/letsencrypt/letsencrypt && cd letsencrypt
     # ./letsencrypt-auto